Our Governing Body

 Mark also provides tailored strategic planning support to various charities and social enterprises that are tackling disadvantage in the UK.

-Mark is married to Gill and has two daughters, both of whom are former pupils to St Michael’s.
+Mark is married to Gill and has two daughters, both of whom are former pupils of St Michael’s.
 He enjoys playing tennis, watching football and playing the bass guitar.

-Nigel joined the governing body in 2019.
+Nigel joined the governing body in 2019 and has been Vice-Chair since June 2021.
 He is a long-term resident of Leigh and is married with two adult daughters.

 Nigel is a solicitor and partner in the Southend firm of Tolhurst Fisher although, after 35 years with the firm, he now works on a part-time basis with responsibility for various management roles including training.
 Nigel was a Southend Borough Councillor for 14 years and Leader of the Council for 7 years.
 He has also served on the governing bodies of various schools.